 The City Manager is authorized to issue change orders for changes or additions to the original scope of work that result in less than a 25% aggregate change in contract price.
 Change orders in excess of 25% shall be brought to the City Council for approval.

-&lt;sup>1 This limit is tied to Public Contract Code Section 22032.
+1 This limit is tied to Public Contract Code Sections 22032-22034.
 Any changes to limits set in Public Contract Code Section hereby are adopted as part of this policy.

 SECTION VII